May 10 – October 20, 2019

 Deerhurst Highlands Green Fees

-Public green fees include: Access to warm-up range, bottled water and lunch prior to or after your round depending on the tee time.
-(Lunch is available daily 11am – 4pm).
+Public green fees include: Shared power cart, access to warm-up range, bottled water and lunch prior to or after your round depending on the tee time.
+(Lunch is available daily 11:30am – 4pm, full public rate only).

 All rates are for green fee and exclude HST.
 Carts included.